OSU-AIMS/RoPE-S3D/README.md

 Visualization uses the [Turbo Colormap](https://ai.googleblog.com/2019/08/turbo-improved-rainbow-colormap-for.html).

-3D Rendering is done via [Pyrender](https://github.com/mmatl/pyrender), while facilitates automatic keypoint and segmentation annotation
+3D Rendering is done via [Pyrender](https://github.com/mmatl/pyrender), which facilitates automatic keypoint and segmentation annotation

+# Usage

+The following are the main steps that must be taken to train a new model:
+1. Configure meshes
+2. Create and configure a skeleton
+3. Create a dataset
+4. Align the dataset
+5. Perform automatic annotation
+6. Train the model

+## Meshes

+The mesh for each joint, as well as that mesh's specific name, is specified in ```mesh_config.json``` in the ```data``` directory.

+More details about mesh configuration can be found in that directory's README.

+## Skeletons

+Skeletons contain the basic information for keypoint rendering, detection, and usage.

+They consist of a ```.csv``` and ```.json``` file.

+A skeleton is created by first creating a CSV per DeepPoseKit's standards, which then is used to produce a JSON template.
+The JSON then allows you to configure the relative position of each keypoint to each joint, as well as how each keypoint is used to predict joint angles.

-# Datasets
+## Datasets

 Datasets are expected to contain RGB images in a ```.png``` format with accopanying depthmaps in a ```.npy``` array file, and a ```.json``` information file.

-More information can be found in the ```data``` folder README.
+More information can be found in the ```data``` directory README.

-# Automatic Annotation
+## Automatic Annotation

-## Alignment
+### Alignment

 Before running any automatic annotation, first align the dataset with the render using the Aligner: